Long Call Calculator

 How to use the long call calculator

-Enter your trade details above and the calculator updates your results in real time.
+This call option profit calculator updates in real time as you build the trade.
 Here is what each step does.

 Understanding the long call strategy